-DATA FLOWS IN SAP DATASPHERE (DWC) – Part 2: Comparing Performance - The Script Operator Performance vs. SQL View Functions in Data Flows
+DATA FLOWS IN SAP DATASPHERE (DSP) – Part 2: Comparing Performance - The Script Operator Performance vs. SQL View Functions in Data Flows

 Disclaimer